djipco/webmidi/website/api/classes/WebMidi.md

 In order, this is what happens towards the end of the enabling process:

-1. `interfaceready` event is triggered
+1. `midiaccessgranted` event is triggered
 2. `connected` events are triggered for each available input and output
 3. `enabled` event is triggered
 4. callback (if any) is executed